-- 4. Any roofing work performed under this Contract shall be performed in such a way as to not void any existing roofing warrantee.
-Additionally, whether there is a roofing warrantee currently in force or not for roof in area of new penetrations, all new penetration work shall be warranted leak free for a period not less than one year from final acceptance of project. - 5.
-Provide structural support for roof deck around all roof curbs and roof deck penetrations larger than 12 inch x 12 inch, unless specifically indicated otherwise elsewhere on the Contract Documents. - B. Opening Through Outside Walls: - 1.
+- A. Opening Through Outside Walls: - 1.
 Guarantee all penetrations to be thoroughly air and watertight.
-Caulk and flash duct penetrations in accordance with specifications, details on Drawings, and as required. - 2.
-Install louvers in accordance with specifications, manufacturer's recommendations, and details, as required to achieve guaranteed air and watertight penetrations.
-Direct drainage to drip away from building surface. - 3.
-Use special waterproof construction as directed. - 4.
-Provide mechanical sleeve seals for piping penetrations. - 5.
-Provide structural support for wall above all penetrations wider than 12 inches, unless otherwise indicated elsewhere on the Contract Documents. - C. Openings Through Floors and Inside Walls: Provide through penetration systems for all mechanical work floor and wall penetrations which do not compromise the integrity of the floor or wall with regards to fire rating, smoke passage rating, acoustical noise reduction rating, or seismic rating.
+Caulk and flash penetrations in accordance with specifications, details on Drawings, and as required. - 2.
+Use special waterproof construction as directed. - 3.
+Provide mechanical sleeve seals for piping penetrations. - B. Openings Inside Walls: Provide through penetration systems for all mechanical work floor and wall penetrations which do not compromise the integrity of the floor or wall with regards to fire rating, smoke passage rating, acoustical noise reduction rating, or seismic rating.
 Insure through penetration system does not transmit mechanical vibrations to building walls or floors.
 Seal all floor penetrations to effectively block the passage of smoke and fumes. - 1.
-Provide structural support for floor or roof deck around all penetrations larger than 12 inches in any dimension, unless specifically indicated otherwise elsewhere on the contract documents.
+Provide structural support for floor deck around all penetrations larger than 12 inches in any dimension, unless specifically indicated otherwise elsewhere on the contract documents.